Japanuspus/adventofcode/2023/README.md

 ## Day 7: (517 us)

 Did not read part two of the ranking properly and implemented normal poker ranking.
 Which incidentally gives the correct result for the example input...

+## Day 8: Haunted Wasteland (6.3ms)

+The closed-cycles but not Chinese remainder day.

+I missed the fact that the cycles looped back to start and spent time implementing chinese remainder for non-coprime moduli.
+Which is always good to have.

+Also, should have probably gone for `[u8;3]` keys in the hashmap.
+Strings and ownership always ends up being a hassle.